 As the weather cools down, it’s time to bring out the coats, heavy blankets … and cold medicine.
 The fall and winter months are prime time for colds and flus to strike, so it’s especially important to give your immune system a little extra support this time of year.
 These easy-to-make gummies are a delicious way to do just that.

-Freshly-squeezed juice from your favorite citrus fruits delivers a potent dose of vitamin C, and high-quality, grass-fed gelatin provides protein and key amino acids that are vital for bodily maintenance and repair.
-If you want to amp up the immuno support, you can add in your favorite cold-fighting supplements.
+Freshly-squeezed juice from your favorite citrus fruits delivers vitamin C, and high-quality, grass-fed gelatin provides protein and key amino acids.
+To amp up immune support, add in your favorite cold-fighting supplements.
 Most can be found in powder or liquid form, or simply break open the supplement capsule and pour the contents directly into the mixture.

-But the real star of this recipe is raw honey, which contains key antioxidants and enzymes that have antibiotic and antiseptic properties—just what your body needs when it’s battling a bug.
-In fact, a study from Penn State College of Medicine showed that honey is as effective as dextromethorphan (DM), the active cough suppressant in many over-the-counter cold medicines.
+But the real star of this recipe is raw honey, which has antioxidants and enzymes—just what your body needs when it’s battling a bug.
+In fact, a study from Penn State College of Medicine showed that honey may be as effective as dextromethorphan (DM), the active cough suppressant in many over-the-counter cold medicines.

 One of the best parts of this recipe is that it can be as simple or as complex as you want to make it.
 Don’t have small silicone gummy molds?
 No problem!
 Lightly oil an 8x8-inch baking dish and use that instead.
 After the gelatin mixture has set, use a sharp knife to cut it into small cubes.
 Only have lemons in your fruit bowl?
 Don’t sweat it—but you may want to add a little extra honey to offset the sour flavor.